flyboy14/awesomewm/README.md

 # Usage

-* First backup your ~/.config/awesome folder, then git clone this repo into ~/.config folder
+* First backup your ~/.config/awesome folder as ~/.config/awesome.bak, then replace it with my config cloning this repo into ~/.config/awesome

 * Edit local variables and keybindings in rc.lua and rc_prev.lua

-* If issue any problems, feel free to report it on github!
+* If issue any problems, feel free to report it on github or contact me at https://vk.com/iq137724845 !

 * Have fun!